Who are we?

 Looping is an European group of regional leisure parks

-Looping is an European group of regional leisure parks consisting of 14 parks of four types.
+Looping is an European group of regional leisure parks consisting of 16 parks of four types.
 Our aquariums, animal parks, amusement parks and water parks are major local attractions in their areas.
 We operate in 7 countries - France, the UK, the Netherlands, Switzerland, Germany, Spain and Portugal, and we aim to become the European leader in the regional leisure park market.
 Our core business is operating leisure parks; client experience and visitor satisfaction are our priorities.
-We welcome nearly three million and three hundred thousand visitors per year, and all staff members share the common aim of giving our visitors a fun and entertaining family day out.
+We welcome nearly 5.5 million visitors per year, and all staff members share the common aim of giving our visitors a fun and entertaining family day out.

 Our expertise as an operator is the foundation on which we aim to build.
 The Looping Group aims to triple its business in the next few years, both by developing its existing parks, and by growing its portfolio of activities.
 We intend to acquire existing regional sites, build new sites and establish management contracts to operate leisure sites for both private and public bodies including leisure park owners, campsite operators, shopping centres, property developers, local authorities and all bodies concerned with tourism development.

 The Group's sites are managed independently to enable them to adapt to local conditions.
 They benefit from support in aspects of the business such as shopping, merchandising, catering services, marketing, digital services, finance and human resources in order to benefit both from pooling resources and from sharing best practice among the group, thus enhancing performance.